 If you’re really lucky, you may have exposed rafters in your garage.
 If they are able to support you, then using those rafters is really the best overall option in my opinion.

-There are a lot of positives from hanging your rings from the ceiling.
+There are a lot of positives to hanging your rings from the ceiling.

 Hanging them from a permanent spot on your ceiling allows you to choose exactly where you want them.
 You don’t have to worry about other things being in the way or setting them up outside somewhere every time you want to use them.